 If you're going to invest your life savings into a home, you should expect the best.
 Let's look at the key differences between custom home builders and volume builders so that you'll have a better understanding of why a custom builder represents better value for money.

-Project home builders, or volume home builders, build pre-designed homes with limited options to customise them to your lifestyle needs.
-Often volume builders are large companies that construct hundreds of homes each year.
-They have different teams of people, from building and interior designers to salespeople and construction workers.
+Project home builders, or volume home builders, build pre-designed homes with limited options for customisation to your lifestyle needs.
+Often, volume builders are large companies that construct hundreds of homes each year.
+They have different teams, including building and interior designers, salespeople, and construction workers.
 This means you will work with different people throughout the building process.

-Custom home builders specialise in constructing unique homes designed to cater to the homeowner's needs.
+Custom home builders specialise in building unique homes tailored to homeowners' needs.
 They are normally locally based small businesses, meaning you deal directly with the owner or lead builder throughout the design process, construction, and beyond.

-Custom home builders have the expertise to deal with challenging blocks of land, collaborating with homeowners and architects to achieve the best outcome.
-Project home building plans aren't customised to the site, so they don't factor in things like orientation and privacy.
+Custom home builders have the expertise to handle challenging blocks of land, collaborating with homeowners and architects to achieve the best possible outcome.
+Project home-building plans aren't customised to the site, so they don't account for factors like orientation and privacy.

-However, using a set design can save time because a home design that's customised to the block and to suit the homeowner requires more planning.
+However, using a set design can save time because a customised home design tailored to the block and the homeowner requires more planning.

 Many people assume that they will save money by using a set design by a volume home builder rather than building an architecturally designed home.
 However, a customised home comes with many long-term financial benefits.
-These include being cheaper to run because it's been built to be more energy efficient, having a potentially higher resale value, and requiring less maintenance and repairs because of the use of higher-quality materials.
+These include being cheaper to run because it's built to be more energy efficient, potentially having a higher resale value, and requiring less maintenance and repairs due to the use of higher-quality materials.

-Project home builders may charge more to make changes to their pre-designed homes and often these changes are limited to things like choosing a different type of flooring material or external cladding.
-They may also limit the amount of changes you can make.
+Project home builders may charge more to make changes to their pre-designed homes, and often these changes are limited to things like choosing a different type of flooring material or external cladding.
+They may also limit the number of changes you can make.

 You only have to look at the online reviews for many large building companies to see that the bigger the company, the less personalised the service and the more unhappy customers.

 When you use a project builder, your home will only be as good as the supervisor assigned to your build.
 It's their job to oversee all aspects of your build to ensure everything is being done to the highest standard.
-However, often these supervisors are overseeing many projects at once and are unable to give your project the attention it deserves.
+However, these supervisors often oversee many projects at once and are unable to give your project the attention it deserves.

-A custom home builder is normally a smaller, local company whose reputation rests on the quality of their construction.
-They pride themselves on delivering superior quality homes and keeping their customers happy with frank and open communication, not just during construction, but also in the after-care service they provide should you be unhappy with any parts of your home.
+A custom home builder is normally a smaller, local company whose reputation rests on the quality of its construction.
+They pride themselves on delivering superior-quality homes and keeping their customers happy through frank and open communication, not just during construction, but also in the aftercare service they provide should you be unhappy with any part of your home.

 Many people choose to build project homes because they are more economically accessible.
 However, custom homes represent a better long-term investment because they are built to higher standards.

-Project homes are best built on flat blocks that are easily accessed.
-Extra site costs to make your block suitable for building a project home can actually end up costing you a lot more than working with a custom home builder who can handle block challenges like knockdown rebuilds and sloping sites.
+Project homes are best built on flat, easily accessible blocks.
+Extra site costs to make your block suitable for building a project home can actually cost you a lot more than working with a custom home builder who can handle block challenges like knockdown rebuilds and sloping sites.

 If you're not just building a house but a forever home, a custom home builder offers design flexibility.